 Small business owners are prone to a yearly philosophical check in – or let’s be real – a yearly panic attack.
-As the owner of a portrait photography business with one employee (yes, that’s me), I have found myself each February with a deeply furrowed brow, fully engrossed in small business blogs, tutorials, webinars, and more.
+As the owner of a portrait photography business with one employee (yes, that’s me), I get it.
+I have found myself each February with a deeply furrowed brow, fully engrossed in small business blogs, tutorials, webinars, and more.
 I wonder, how do I grow this business?
 Do I want to grow?
 Am I really offering what people want?
 What’s my plan?
 These fundamental questions flood my brain until I am frozen and unable to get anything done.

 I realize that I have set up quite a problem.
 Thank goodness, it’s not a problem without a solution.

 I am a firm believer in the power of email lists for just about every business that I can imagine.
-But, it’s okay as a small business owner to say “I ain’t got time for that” and hand it over to a professional.
+But, it’s okay as a small business owner or non-profit to say “I ain’t got time for that” and hand it over to a professional.
 I do what I love, so that my clients can get back to doing what they love.

 My good friend has an AMAZING home in Oregon’s wine country.
 And….